 These questions and answers will help you get the best out of your sleepover adventure and prepare you for your night-time experience at the Museum.

-What are the group leaders' responsibilities?
+What are the minimum group sizes?

 What activities are there?

 00.00 lights out

 7.00 Wake up

 9:30 Dino Snores finishes.
 Collect bags and belongings

 10:00 Museum opens to the public.
 You are welcome to stay in the Museum for as long as you wish.

 The nearest tube station is South Kensington (on the Piccadilly, District and Circle Lines).
 There is limited street parking nearby in Exhibition Road.